Omnichannel contact center

 What is an omnichannel contact center?

-Omnichannel contact centers integrate customer communication across many channels through streamlined technology and systems to provide a seamless experience for the customer and superior customer care.
+Omnichannel contact centers integrate customer communication across many channels through streamlined technology and systems to provide a seamless customer experience and superior customer care.

-While many brands may have customer contact centers or call centers, not all contact centers are omnichannel contact centers (even if they manage customer support across many channels!).
+Many brands may have customer contact or call centers, but not all contact centers are omnichannel contact centers (even if they manage customer support across many channels)

 Sound a bit confusing?
 Keep reading to understand the different types of contact centers.

-In omnichannel contact centers, advanced technology and systems seamlessly integrate all of the channels you’re operating in.
-This provides superior, personalized customer support while also saving time for your team through streamlined operational processes.
+In omnichannel contact centers, advanced technology and systems seamlessly integrate all the channels you operate in.
+This provides superior, personalized omnichannel customer support while saving your team time through streamlined operational processes.

 Omnichannel contact center services

-Omnichannel contact centers provide a variety of services and features, including:
+Omnichannel contact centers, whether managed in-house or through omnichannel outsourcing, provide a variety of services and features, including:

 • Inbound and outbound voice calls